Devon Windsor Takes A Dip In The Ocean While Rocking Sparkly Brown Bikini

 Devon Windsor showed off a stunning two-piece from her own swimwear line of the same name in a new Instagram post on Wednesday morning.
-The model shared a series of images on her feed that showed her rocking a brown sparkling bikini as she frolicked through the ocean.
+The model shared a series of images on her feed that saw her rocking a brown sparkling bikini as she frolicked through the ocean.
 Her swimwear did nothing but favors for her curvy figure and certainly drove fans wild.

 The photos showed Devin standing in crystal-clear, knee-deep waters that rolled around her body in gentle waves.
 It appeared to be a beautifully sunny day as the rays washed over Devon’s tan body and caused her skin to glow.
 She looked ready to fully embrace the sun in her skimpy swimwear.